cdown/chrisdown.name/_posts/2018-04-16-the-curious-case-of-squashfs-page-faults.md

-more featureful and has been built with consideration for modern situations that were uncommon or didn't exist when squashfs was invented, like resource enforcement with cgroups, huge numbers of accessing threads, etc, etc. In my experience there are generally less surprises when using btrfs nowadays compared to squashfs.
+more featureful and has been built with consideration for modern situations that were uncommon or didn't exist when squashfs was invented, like resource enforcement with cgroups, huge numbers of accessing threads, etc, etc. In my experience there are generally fewer surprises when using btrfs nowadays compared to squashfs.

 I know plenty of people who get stuck when encountering issues that seem to lead into the kernel.
 Hopefully this post can help you become more familiar with some of the common tropes encountered when looking at kernel issues, and possibly give you the confidence to dive into a few yourself :-)

+Many thanks to [Rahul](https://github.com/rahulg) for proofreading this post.